-- Overlooking 28 Cliff Avenue. - Overlook and impede natural daylight to surrounding properties. - Addition of 18 people living in an area which is now a silent orchard will create a noise nuisance. - Noise and pollution impact.
+- Overlooking 28 Cliff Avenue.

+- Overlook and impede natural daylight to surrounding properties.

+- Addition of 18 people living in an area which is now a silent orchard will create a noise nuisance.

+- Noise and pollution impact.

+- Disruption of construction traffic.

 Green Wedge